Hardik-Jain1/ACPAgenticSystem/Modularized System/README.md

 - **ACP Agents → Specialized Tools**: Internal tool orchestration (CrewAI, SmoLAgents, etc.)
 - **Response Aggregation**: Results flow back through the protocol stack to the user

-## 🔮 Future Enhancements

-1. **Multi-Language Support**: Extend to support multiple languages
-2. **Advanced Analytics**: Add usage analytics and performance monitoring
-3. **Real-time Updates**: Dynamic updating of doctor database and policy documents
-4. **Voice Interface**: Add voice input/output capabilities
-5. **Mobile Integration**: Develop mobile app interface

 ## 🤝 Contributing

 This system demonstrates advanced multi-agent AI architecture patterns and can be extended for various domain-specific applications.

 ---

-*This multi-agent system showcases the power of distributed AI architectures, combining specialized agents, advanced communication protocols, and modern AI tools to create a comprehensive healthcare and insurance assistant.*
+*This multi-agent system showcases the power of distributed AI architectures, combining specialized agents and tools using advanced communication protocols.*